Early Birds boating and safety instructions

 Emergency power pack:

 The Nautilus portable power pack is constantly plugged to its charger in the cabin.
 The power pack gives a 12v battery that is used to power the Dinghy electric motor, power the electric dinghy air pump, boost the engine starting battery, provide a cigarette lighter power outlet, provide a USB power outlet to plug your cell phone at night.
 Furthermore it has a limited capacity 120v power outlet.
 The power pack also has a red and green navigation light.
 It can be used in case the boat navigation light is burnt out.

-Electricity when leaving dock:
+Electricity leaving dock:

-– Connect the Inverter
+– Connect the Inverter plug to boat

 – Do not use more than one 120v appliance at a time

 – Turn Anchor light on if evening